TZstatsADS/Fall2018-Proj1-Tomakazusa/README.md

 ├── figs/
 └── output/
 ```
-+ My project is in the doc/ document named project1
++ My project is in the doc document named project1.Rmd